-Disclaimer: We tried very hard to summarize what the high level points we think you should know if you're a pregnant, working woman in New Jersey.
-However we're not attorneys and we don't claim to have covered every single detail, so please check New Jersey's Department of Labor website for complete information.
+Disclaimer: We tried very hard to summarize the high-level points we think you should know if you're a pregnant, working woman in New Jersey.
+However, we're not attorneys or experts, so please check New Jersey's Department of Labor website for complete information.

-What is Temporary Disability Insurance (TDI) in New Jersey and How Does It Apply to Me?
+What is Temporary Disability Insurance (TDI) in New Jersey and How Does It Apply to Pregnant Women?

 If you're unable to work due to medical complications related to your pregnancy or childbirth, you may receive temporary disability benefits to cover a portion of your lost wages.
-In a normal pregnancy, the applicable period of eligibility for these disability payments typically begin 4 weeks prior to delivery, and 6 weeks after childbirth (or 8 weeks in the case of a C-section delivery).
+In a normal pregnancy, the applicable period of eligibility for these disability payments typically begins four weeks prior to delivery and six weeks after childbirth (or eight weeks in the case of a C-section delivery).
 You may be eligible for TDI over a longer period if a doctor certifies that you have experienced complications or are still unable to physically perform your job.

 What is Family Leave Insurance (FLI) in New Jersey?

-FLI benefits are fully employee-funded, which means that a small portion of your paychecks are withheld from all New Jersey employees making over a certain amount, in order to pay for FLI benefits.
+FLI benefits are fully employee-funded, which means that a small portion of your paychecks is withheld from all New Jersey employees making over a certain amount in order to pay for FLI benefits.